I saw the horizon light up again,

 This book is not about great feats, triumphs or achievements.
 It is about the spirit of youth, it is about the crusader inside each one of us who yearns for the strength and freedom to do things his way.
 This saga is perhaps a tribute to those who have dared to be different and have tried to blaze their own trail in life through the maze of conventional beliefs, confusing influences, fixed mindset societies and misleading distractions.

-By the time you reach the end of the book, two things are likely to happen - you will either never again desire to read my writing or you will want to be with me on every journey that the logs of my black Moleskine diary inspire me to write about.
+By the time you reach the end of the book, two things are likely to happen - you will either never again desire to read my writing or you will want to be with me on every journey that the logs of my Black leatherbound diary inspire me to write about.
 I shall have no regrets either ways.
 If this book inspires some of you to travel more, to discover more, to love more, or to look at life from a different perspective then I would say, the two and a half years I have spent writing it have been worth it.
 If not, I have enjoyed recording what you are going to commence reading.

 I hope this work has some lasting effect on those of you who will find the time to read it.
 All the characters you are going to meet as you move through the different chapters are the ones I have come across.
 They are based on the real people, I have tried to recreate them from my memory.
-It feels like yesterday, such is the luminous soul of human moments embedded in lost history.
+It feels like yesterday, such is the luminous soul of human moments lingering in lost history.

 It is very true I enjoyed writing this book for well over two years, but I still have no clue to which unknown energy or intensity guided me across this long time.
 I guess it could be the allure of re-enchantment by living through flashes of the bygone years and all those encounters during the course of writing it.
-This and the prompt of divine seemed to have kept me going.
+This and the invisible prompt of divine seemed to have kept me going.

 Initially when I had started writing the book my idea had been to write it in first person, however a month later, I realised that the narrative in first person was imposing several limitations on me and was challenging me to deal with some sense of awkwardness during writing.
-It was also in some ways barring me from including interesting informations and background facts for the reader.
+It was also in some ways barring me from including some interesting informations and background facts for the reader.
 I finally decided to write the book in third person.
 This not only granted me wider flexibility of thought and narration but also veiled me in anonymity with which I felt a lot more comfortable.

 Before you open the first chapter, I want you to know that it has not always been easy to recall in vivid details some of the moments, nonetheless I have tried to strike justice to my intentions and have strived to seize the essence of the moments.
-In doing so, I have at times, sparingly used the writer’s privilege of imagination.
+In doing so, I have at times, sparingly used the writer’s privilege of factual imagination.

 The story begins in the monsoons of 1980.
-I was an unemployed youth of 22.
+I was an aspiring youth of 22.
 She was 19.
 Looking back several decades later, today I realise it was destined to be a saga of extraordinary darings, the spirit and radiance of which was to remain ever alive in the form of an endless nostalgic glow.

 - Neel Thakur (Author) Gurugram